makrai/notes/buechel18-emo-multilang-multitask-naacl.md

     * e.g., PL, NL and ID, less clear though Valence still stands out
     * We observe the same general pattern for the reference methods
 * comparison to Sedoc+ (2017), arguably one of most related contributions, they
-  * MTLNN using the Common model achieves ... about 10%points better on VA
+  * MTLNN using the Common model achieves about 10%points better on VA
-  * using their [smaller] embedding model, MTLNN still clearly outperforms
+  * using their smaller embedding model, MTLNN still clearly outperforms
 * comparison to human performance, MTLNN achieves also very strong results
   * inter-study reliability
     * Warriner+ (2013) (who created EN+) report ~ between the EN and the EN+